nzmm/totallywired/server/DbMigrator/README.md

 # Other

-To blow away all data when testing, the following SQL can be used:
+To blow away all library data when testing, the following SQL can be used:

 ```sql
 TRUNCATE "TrackReactions", "Tracks", "Releases", "Artists";